 Growing populations are adding pressure on Africa’s youth to migrate

-Sub-Saharan Africa’s population has more than doubled since 1984, from 537 million to almost 1.3 billion.
-Projections are that it will double again (to over 2.5 billion) by 2050.
+Africa’s population has more than doubled since 1984, from 537 million to 1.3 billion.
+Projections are that it will double again (to 2.5 billion) by 2050.
 Africa’s population is also young.
 Sixty percent of Africa’s population in 2017 was under 25 years of age (41 percent under 15), making it younger than any other region in the world.
 Africa’s high fertility rates (on average, 4.9 children per woman in sub-Saharan Africa) are predicted to drop over the next century.
 But the fact that so much of the population has yet to reach adulthood means that it will be decades before African countries see a leveling off in population growth.
 This will have direct implications on population displacements in Africa.

 “Half of the 10 African nations expected to have the largest populations in 2050 are among the UN’s list of least developed countries.”